gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 1. non-standard syntax, use '&" to create a pointer to member. this happened when i didn't include () behind a method. eg vector a; a.size; --> a.size();
 2. Error with recurring events starting on wrong date - fixed by fully packing the struct tm
 3. we had an issue adding events if users were not on the calendar view (couldn't have zoomed in) - fixed by
+4. error with defining operator< again to sort tasks in todo.
+Would not build with two definitions and we couldn't override so I had to move the implementation for both into one.
+I check if I can dynamically cast the param into a DisplayableEvent vs a Task and based on that, do proper sorting.

 // answer the following questions